NATIONAL ASSOCIATION OF STUDENT ANTHROPOLOGISTS,

 CALL FOR APPLICATIONS

-The National Association of Student Anthropologists (NASA), a section of the American Anthropological Association, in partnership with the American Anthropological Association, the American Ethnological Society (AES), the Association for Feminist Anthropology (AFA), and the Association of Black Anthropologists (ABA), announces the 2013 Emerging Leaders in Anthropology Program (ELAP).
+The National Association of Student Anthropologists (NASA), a section of the American Anthropological Association, in partnership with the American Anthropological Association, the Society for Visual Anthropology (SVA), the Anthropology and Environment Society (AES), and the Society for Latin American and Caribbean Anthropology (SLACA), announces the 2014 Emerging Leaders in Anthropology Program (ELAP).
 We welcome students to submit targeted applications for one of four program spots.
-Program participants will receive training in AAA and NASA governance, contemporary issues in anthropology on this year’s selected tracks, mentoring from anthropologists engaged in participants’ area of interest, and will have the opportunity to attend a special meeting at the AAA Chicago conference in November.
+Program participants will receive training in AAA and NASA governance, contemporary issues in anthropology on this year’s selected tracks, mentoring from anthropologists engaged in participants’ area of interest, and will have the opportunity to attend a special meeting at the AAA Washington, DC conference in December

-AES-NASA Emerging Leader, Topics in Ethnography and Critical Theory
+AES-NASA Emerging Leader, Topics in Anthropology and the Environment

-NASA Emerging Leader, Topics in Archaeological, Biological/Physical, and/or Linguistic Anthropology
+NASA Emerging Leader, Topics in Nationalism, Citizenship and Modernity

 I. Program contents

-– $500 toward expenses for attendance at the AAA conference in Chicago;
+– $500 toward expenses for attendance at the AAA conference in Washington, D.C.;

 — free membership to the National Association of Student Anthropologists;